digital-futures-academy/airport-challenge/README_Method.md

 | Plane | - | id@String | -
 | Airport Hangar | add(@plane) | airportHangar@Array[@string] | @void/@string

 Test 3 amends the add function defined in the Airport class.
-An if function is introduced with the parameter set so that if length of the array "airportHangar" (airportHangar.length) is less than hangarCapacity, planes will be added to the array.
+An if statement is introduced with the parameter set so that if length of the array "airportHangar" (airportHangar.length) is less than hangarCapacity, planes will be added to the array.
 If airportHangar.length is equal to the hangarCapacity, then a string should be returned saying that the capacity is full and a plane will not be added to the array.

 Test 4
 ---